mediamonks/muban/README.md

 ```
 Open your browser at [http://localhost:9000](http://localhost:9000).

-## Creating views, blocks and components
+## Creating pages, blocks and components

-With seng-generator you're able to create views, blocks and components with the CLI.
+With seng-generator you're able to create pages, blocks and components with the CLI.
 The seng-generator needs to be installed globally

 ```